chrisrichardson/git-novice/_episodes/14-forking.md

 Unless we have contacted the author we can't push changes back to their repository.
 Anyway, you probably don't even have a password for github yet!
+We could continue editing, and making any changes we want, doing `git add` and `git commit` as we go, but we can't push any changes back to "origin".

-Let's add another repo on bitbucket, and push to that instead.
+Let's create another new private repo called "slot" on bitbucket, and push to that instead.
 We need to give it a local name for the push/pull location, e.g. "myfork".

 ~~~
 git remote add myfork https://vlad@bitbucket.org/vlad/slot
 ~~~

+As usual, replace "vlad" with your username.

 ~~~
 git remote -v